carpentries-incubator/logistic-regression-public-health/_episodes/03-fittingLogistic.md

 ## Exploring the relationship between the binary and continuous variables
 Before we fit the model, we can explore the relationship between our variables graphically.
 We are getting a sense of whether, on average, observations split along the binary variable appear to differ in the explanatory variable.

 Let us take response variable `SmokeNow` and the continuous explanatory variable `Age` as an example.
 For participants that have smoked at least 100 cigarettes in their life, `SmokeNow` denotes whether they still smoke.
 The code below drops NAs in the response variable.
 The plotting is then initiated using `ggplot()`.
 Inside `aes()`, we select the response variable with `y = SmokeNow` and the continuous explanatory variable with `x = Age`.
-Finally, violin plots are called using `geom_violin()`.
+Then, the violin plots are called using `geom_violin()`.
+Finally, we edit the y-axis label using `ylab()`.

 ~~~
 dat %>%
   drop_na(SmokeNow) %>%
   ggplot(aes(x = Age, y = SmokeNow)) +
-  geom_violin()
+  geom_violin() +
+  ylab("Still smoking")
 ~~~
 {: .language-r}